epinzur/rag_datasets/legal_documents/nda.md

 ## 3. **Exclusions from Confidentiality**

+3.1 **Confidentiality**:
-3.1 The obligations of confidentiality under this Agreement do not apply to information that:
+The obligations of confidentiality under this Agreement do not apply to information that:
 - Was known to the Receiving Party prior to its disclosure by the Disclosing Party without an obligation of confidentiality,
 - Becomes publicly available through no breach of this Agreement by the Receiving Party,
 - Is independently developed by the Receiving Party without reference to the Disclosing Party's Confidential Information, as evidenced by written records.